 - Name, address and contact details for your accommodation, with proof of payment/reservation

 - The full itinerary, including all flight details

 - Name and contact details for any guide(s) you have hired

 Do your homework and find the best holiday cash deal online.
 While you won’t want to travel with a lot of cash, save ££s by ordering your foreign currency in plenty of time and bagging the best rate.
 Some banks/post offices/bureaux de change need to order Chinese Yen, so don’t leave it to the last minute to buy yours.

 Cash is King

 While cards are widely accepted in the big cities, they’re not accepted everywhere.
 Don’t get caught out – expect to use cash for street food, in markets and rural areas.
 And it needs to be Chinese Yen – vendors won’t accept anything else!

 If your China vacation involves heading off the beaten track, don’t expect there to be an ATM at your destination.
 Grab some cash before you go.

 Tell Your Bank Your Travel Plans

-When you let your bank know you’re traveling abroad; they can update their records and it will reduce the chance of them declining a transaction whilst you’re away from home.
+When you let your bank know you’re travelling abroad; they can update their records, and it will reduce the chance of them declining a transaction while you’re away from home.